GiftXXVI/DSA_Show_Me_The_DS/README.md

 The final section of the function consists of a zip function that takes the dictionary's keys list and its values list as inputs.
 Generating these 2 lists is an O(n) operation.
 The zip function depends on the size and number of list inputs, thus it is an O(n^2) operation.

 In summary, this function has a complexity of O(n^2 + n).
 With n^2 coming from the zip operation and n coming from the loop.
-Since O(n^2) is the largest term (and grows at the highest rate with increasing input size) in the expression, the prepare_string() function is an O(n^2) operation.
+Since O(n^2) is the largest term (and grows at the highest rate with increasing input size) in the expression, the prepare_string() function has a time complexity of O(n^2).

 #### Initialize Heap
 The next step is to create a heap.
-The heap is implemented as an array of size of the array returned by prepare_string() plus 2 additional indices.
+The heap is a great data structure for implementing a priority queue.
+The heap is implemented as an array of size of the array returned by prepare_string() plus 2 additional indices. (first index is skipped to enable smooth 1-based indexing, last index is skipped during initialization to prevent the extend method from extending the array when the last item is added)

-The process of initializing the Heap includes loop that get each element of the array returned from prepare_string() function (this is an O(n) operation).
+The process of initializing the Heap includes a loop that gets each element of the array returned from prepare_string() function (this is an O(n) operation).

 After retrieval, the element is immediately inserted into the first available index of the Heap(which is also the bottom level of the tree).
 This is an O(1) operation.

 The element is then moved to its proper position in the tree by the heapify function which compares its value with the value of its parent and swaps the 2 if the child has a lower value than the parent.
-The maximum number of comparisons possible is equal to the depth of the tree.
-Thus, this is an O(d) operation where d represents the depth of the leaf nodes of the Heap.
+The maximum number of comparisons and swaps possible is equal to the depth of the tree.
+Thus, this is an O(d) operation where d represents the number of levels of the Heap tree.

 Therefore, looping through the input list to add items to the heap is an O(n*d) operation for n items and d levels of the tree.